infinity1096/infinity1096.github.io/_pages/about.md

 2. I joined Existential Robotics Lab to work on learning drone dynamics under professor Nikolay Atanasov.
 3. Our paper Vision-Guided Quadrupedal Locomotion in the Wild with Multi-Modal Delay Randomization is accepted to IROS 22.
 4. I am accepted as a SRIP student to work on Unitree A1 robot in summer 2021.
-5. I joined Wang Lab to work on learning drone dynamics under professor Xiaolong Wang.
+5. I joined Wang Lab to work on quadruped locomotion sim2real under professor Xiaolong Wang.

 ------
 <div align="center">